Andelad/luvbox-1c293cd4/docs/DEVELOPER_HANDBOOK.md

 #### **"I need to style something"**
 ```
-1. Is it a button/form/modal? → Use LuvBox house style (.luvmap-button, .form-button-primary, etc.) FIRST
+1. Is it a button/form/modal? → Check /src/styles/components.css for existing classes FIRST
 2. If using shadcn/ui components → MUST restyle to match LuvBox visual identity
-3. Is it a color? → Use var(--color-name) from Color System
+3. Is it a color? → Use var(--color-name) from /src/styles/colors.css
-4. Is it text? → Use text-app-* or text-web-* from Typography
+4. Is it text? → Use classes from /src/styles/typography.css
 5. Is it layout? → Follow LuvBox house style, ensure gradients/shadows match
-6. Is it animation? → Use AnimatedSection from Animation Standards
+6. Is it animation? → Use AnimatedSection from /src/shared/components
 ```

 #### **"I need to create something"**
 ```
-1. Does LuvBox house style already have it? → Use .luvmap-*, .form-*, .modal-* classes first
+1. Does LuvBox house style already have it? → Check /src/styles/components.css first
 2. Do I need shadcn/ui behavior? → Use component but restyle to LuvBox appearance
 3. Does it already exist in shared/components? → Extend with LuvBox styling
 4. Is it reusable? → Put in shared/components with LuvBox house style